ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

 Effect and Interactions
 -----------------------

-* Modules can now be defined other modules.
+* Modules can now be defined inside other modules.

 * The examples in the Motivation_ section are accepted.